Professional Conduct Code

 When negative issues about professional behavior arise, the program encourages students and faculty, including preceptors, to informally address the student(s) involved in a non-confrontational dialogue.
 If the issue is resolved in this manner, it may be taken as a sign of success and professional maturity.
 If the issue or conduct recurs/persists, the individual(s) observing the negative conduct should fill out a referral form addressed to the student's faculty advisor.
 The advisor will then meet with the student to discuss the issue(s).
 The faculty advisor will then indicate the advisor's opinion on the reported issue and make written recommendations for corrective action in accordance with program policies, as set forth in the student handbook, graduate catalog and clinical year manual.

-Each instance of referral for either positive or negative behaviors is tracked on a flow sheet placed at the front of each student administrative file and permanently retained in that record.
 Instances of conduct deemed to be negative and serious lapses will result in referral to the program director for administrative and/or disciplinary hearings.
-Repeated episodes of otherwise minor issues may serve as the basis of an early summative review of the student and/or referral to the program director to determine the student's fitness to remain in the program.
-It is also expected that faculty will refer to the flow sheet to when answering queries concerning professional behaviors of students in training posed by licensing agencies, credentialing bodies and prospective employers of its graduates.
+Repeated episodes of otherwise minor issues may serve as the basis of an early summative review of the student and/or referral to the program director to determine the student’s fitness to remain in the Program.